 Q: Can I gather in a private indoor space with my group?

-A: At this time, only pods have the opportunity for approval to gather indoors, and only with explicit, scheduled permission from the space supervisor.
+A: At this time, Platt House practice rooms are available for rehearsals for up to two attendees.
+Read more about the safety guidelines and request a reservation here.
+Otherwise, pods have the opportunity for approval to gather indoors, and only with explicit, scheduled permission from the space supervisor.
 In the event of approval, such pods are expected to remain masked, adhere to handwashing guidelines, and comply with any further risk mitigation tactics required by the space supervisor.
 Individuals outside the pod may not be present in the space at the same time as the approved pod.
 Please refer to the Student Campus Compact guidelines for pods here.